rug-oop-2024/oop-24-25-final-project-group39/docs/decisions/DSC-use-of-metrics.md

 # Status: Accepted
 # Motivation: Evaluating a model's performance with statistical measures of fit
 # Reason: R-squared provides the proportion of variance in the target variable
-# Limitations: Lmited interpretability in non-linear models
+# Limitations: Limited interpretability in non-linear models
 # Alternatives: Adjusted R-squared or other fit-based metrics

 # DSC-0007: Macro-Average Precision